2019 NHL Hart Trophy Odds Tracker

 - Hockey writers not only focus on larger market teams when they cast their votes, but they tend to vote for players in the Eastern Conference (the majority of hockey media leaves on the East Coast, and apparently they all have early bedtimes).
 In the post-lockout era, 9 out of 13 Hart Trophy winners have played in the East.

 With 7 players out of the 35 represented on the board, Canadian teams are home to a lot of top-flight talent this season.
-While McDavid remains the league-wide favorite, Winnipeg Jets sniper Patrick Laine makes for an intriguing option at +4000.
+While McDavid remains the league-wide favorite, Johnny Gaudreau isn’t a bad bet at +1000.

 2019 Hart Trophy Odds for Previous Winners